Understanding the Prostate

 The prostate, about the size of a walnut, plays a crucial role in reproductive function by producing seminal fluid.
 This muscular gland also propels the fluid into the urethra during ejaculation, where it mixes with sperm.
 Often referred to as the “p-spot,” the prostate is surrounded by sensitive nerve endings that can offer intense pleasure when stimulated.

 Not everyone has a prostate.
-Non-intersex people who were assigned female at birth (such as cisgender women, trans men, and other transmasculine non-binary people) do not have one, while most cisgender men and trans people who were assigned male at birth and are not-intersex do.
+Those assigned female at birth, including cisgender women, trans men, and other transmasculine non-binary individuals, do not have one.
+On the other hand, most cisgender men and non-intersex individuals assigned male at birth have a prostate.

-Located about two inches inside the rectum, it sits between the rectum and the penis.
-For some trans women who have vaginoplasty, the prostate is positioned so that it can function as a g-spot.
-However, for most people, the easiest way to access the prostate internally is through the rectum.
+Situated approximately two inches inside the rectum, the prostate rests between the rectum and the penis.
+For some trans women who have undergone vaginoplasty, the prostate may function as a g-spot.
+However, for the majority, internal access to the prostate is most easily achieved through the rectum.

 Why Do People Enjoy Prostate Play?

 Put simply, it feels good!